niklasschemmer/advanced_sc2_microtasks_group1/README.md

 # Advanced Starcraft2 Microtasks

-This project is a reinforcement learning approach to the popular online RTS StarCraft2.
+This project is a reinforcement learning approach to the popular online RTS StarCraftII.
 It uses the proximal policy optimization according to [keras implementation](https://keras.io/examples/rl/ppo_cartpole/).
 We conducted the project as a part of the course "Deep reinforcement learning" course at the University of Osnabrück in the summer semester 2022 by Nick Lechtenbörger, Niklas Schemmer and Johannes Weißen.